spacetelescope/hstaxe/docs/hstaxe/file_formats.rst

 Aperture File
 -------------

-:ref:`aper` This Aperture File is an ASCII file describing the APERTUREs in the spectroscopic image.
+``aper``: This Aperture File is an ASCII file describing the APERTUREs in the spectroscopic image.
 An APERTURE consists of all BEAMS of an object.
 A BEAM is defined as the group of pixels in the image which will be extracted and combined to produce a final 1-D spectrum.
 APERTUREs are